Sghatay99/Sleep-and-Health-Analysis/README.md

    11. What is the average sleep duration of each occupation category?
    12. Which occupation has a sleep duration greater than average yet still experiences a sleep disorder?

    13. What is the most popular occupation among the age groups?
-  14. Which age group has better daily steps count?
+   14. Which age group has a better daily steps count?

 ### Snap of query

 ![occupation, sleep query](https://github.com/user-attachments/assets/39c5288a-7b62-4cc2-a855-f446073d8857)

-  13. What is the distribution of the occupation and the most common occupation?
+  15. What is the distribution of the occupation and the most common occupation?
-  14. What is the distribution of the Gender?
+  16. What is the distribution of the Gender?
-  15. What are the distinct age groups and their distribution?
+  17. What are the distinct age groups and their distribution?

 ### Snap of Age groups and their Distribution

 ![age group and num_people OP](https://github.com/user-attachments/assets/7e513f70-f526-4cad-922a-1b886a05feef)

-  16. What is the average physical activity level by Gender?
+  18. What is the average physical activity level by Gender?

 ### Snap of Gender and Physical Activity level